 5. No Need To Spend Time And Money On Renovating Them

 Most cheaper campers require lots of time and money invested in them before they’re good enough to go on your adventures with.
 The average full van conversion costs around £6,000 ($7,500 or €6,700) if you do it yourself and takes about 300 hours of labour to get done if you’re starting pretty much from scratch.
-These costs will go up significantly though if you’re employing people to do the work for you or if you aren’t very strict with your budget.
-If you’re just renovating an already decent looking campervan, then it won’t cost you as much or take as much time, but then the upfront cost of these vehicles is often significantly higher than what you would pay for the average roof tent, so either way it will probably be far more expensive.
+These costs will go up a lot though if you’re employing people to do the work for you or if you aren’t very strict with your budget.
+If you’re just renovating an already decent looking campervan, then it won’t cost you as much or take as much time, but then the upfront cost of these vehicles is often significantly higher than what you would pay for the average roof tent, so either way it will probably be more expensive.